 be."
 They were completely flabbergasted.

-Ironically, it was during this period of my tumultuous life that Arnaud and I became good friends.
-I propositioned Arnaud about a partnership.
+Ironically, it was during this period of my tumultuous life that this person and I became good friends.
+I propositioned him about a partnership.
 I told him I had an idea for a project and asked if he wanted to partner up, to my relief, he graciously accepted.
 So he showed me how to use Photoshop and we began to create images for t-shirts.

 The court went in my favor, got custody and was able to return to my kids a month later.